 Also salvaged for restoration from the Howard-Tilton basement were all 16,000 or so items from a "protected storage" area with compact shelving that housed a large number of important books in art and photography (including many catalogues raisonnes) and a cataloging backlog of several thousand other important printed works.

 While the upper floors in both library buildings, and the collections on them, were eventually saved from mold, each structure, especially the main Howard-Tilton building, sustained severe lasting physical damages.

-Both the Howard-Tilton building and Jones Hall were miraculously open for that first, vital post-Katrina spring 2006 semester.
+Both the Howard-Tilton building and Jones Hall were miraculously open for that first, vital post-Katrina spring 2006 semester tulane.

 Today work has finally been completed on a large-scale building remediation project, planning for which began soon after the library established the processes through it would steadily restore and rebuilt its collections.

 The Howard-Tilton building finally has a functioning, permanent HVAC system with automated instead of simple manual controls.

-In summary, much was lost but remarkable work was done in this.
+In summary, much was lost but remarkable work was accomplished in the recovery.
 While there were major losses, the rapid response and salvage effort after the storm were examples of level-headed professionalism and logistical and technical expertise at a time when it appeared from media reports that nothing like this could be found in New Orleans in the wake of Katrina.
 (See more photos.)Howard-Tilton Memorial Library Build-Back and Hazard Mitigation Project